tsgates/arch-wiki-markdown/wiki/Wine.md

 -   The WineHQ Forums - A great place to ask questions after you have looked through the FAQ and AppDB

-These tools will assist in the installation of typical Windows components.
-In most cases they should be used as a last effort, as it may severely alter your wine configuration.
+> exe-thumbnailer

+This is a small piece of UI code meant to be installed with (or even before) Wine.
+It provides thumbnails for executable files that show the embedded icons when available, and also gives the user a hint that Wine will be used to open it.
+Details can be found at wine wiki. gnome-exe-thumbnailer is available in AUR.

+> CSMT Patched Wine for Significantly Better Performance

+Currently wine developers experiment with stream/worker thread optimizations for Wine.
+You may experience an enormous performance improvement by using this experimental patched Wine versions.
+Many games may run as fast as on Windows or even faster.
+This Wine patch is is known as CSMT patch and works with Nvidia and AMD graphics cards.

+Note:This is still experimental code, therefore, it may not work as expected.
+Please, report your experiences to the developers for helping with development of those patches.

+The easy way is to install playonlinux.
+Then install your game and activate the Wine version 1.7.4-CSMT from the Tools/Manage Wine Versions menu in PlayOnLinux.
+For now it is recommended to use the patched Wine version 1.7.4-CSMT.

+Open your game's configuration settings and copy the following settings to the Miscellaneous/Command to exec before running the program section of your game configuration settings:

+    export WINEDEBUG=-all
+    export LD_PRELOAD="libpthread.so.0 libGL.so.1"
+    export __GL_THREADED_OPTIMIZATIONS=0
+    export __GL_SYNC_TO_VBLANK=1
+    export __GL_YIELD="NOTHING"
+    export CSMT=enabled

+Make sure you have disabled StrictDrawOrdering from Tools/General.

+If you want to compile it yourself from Github or you use the AUR package instead.

+Further Information

+Phoronix Forum discussion with the CSMT developer Stefan Dösinger

+FOSDEM2014 CSMT presentation of CSMT with benchmarks

+Here you find some game videos running with CSMT enabled

+> Changing the language

+Some programs may not offer a language selection, they will guess the desired language upon the sytem locales.
+Wine will transfer the current environment (including the locales) to the application, so it should work out of the box.
+If you want to force a program to run in a specific locale (which is fully generated on your system), you can call Wine with the following setting:

+    LC_ALL=xx_XX.encoding wine /my/program

+For instance

+    LC_ALL=it_IT.UTF-8 wine /my/program

-> Installing Microsoft Office
+> Installing Microsoft Office 2010

-UPDATE: 09-Apr, 2013: With Wine 1.5.27, none of the below "tweaks" are necessary.
-Ensure winbind is installed (the samba package has it).
-Then
+Note:Microsoft Office 2013 does not run at all.

+Microsoft Office 2010 works without any problems (tested with Microsoft Office Home and Student 2010, Wine 1.5.27 and 1.7.5).
+Activation over Internet also works.

+Start by installing wine-mono, wine_gecko, samba, and lib32-libxml2.

+Proceed with launching the installer:

-    $ export WINEPREFIX="<path to a writable folder on your home directory>"
+    $ export WINEPREFIX=.wine # any path to a writable folder on your home directory will do
     $ export WINEARCH="win32"
     $ wine /path/to/office_cd/setup.exe

-You could also put the above exports into your bashrc.
-Once installation completes, open Word or Excel to activate over the internet.
-Once done, close the application.
-Then run winecfg, and set riched20 (under libraries) to Native (Windows).
+You could also put the above exports into your .bashrc.

+Once installation completes, open Word or Excel to activate over the Internet.
+Once activated, close the application.
+Then run winecfg, and set riched20 (under libraries) to (native,builtin).
 This will enable Powerpoint to work.
-(tested with Office Home/Student 2010 and wine 1.5.27.
-Activation over internet also works)

-A small tweak is needed to install the office suite.
-Follow these steps to accomplish it:

-    $ WINEARCH=win32 WINEPREFIX=/path/to/wineprefix winecfg
-    # pacman -S winetricks
-    $ winetricks msxml3 # For MS Office 2007
-    $ winetricks msxml3 msxml6 # For MS Office 2010
-    $ wine /path/to/office_cd/setup.exe

 For additional info, see the WineHQ article.

+Note:If the activation over internet doesn't work and you want to activate by phone, be sure riched20 is set to (native,builtin) in order to see the drop-down list of countries.

+Note:playonlinux provides custom installer scripts that make the installation of Office 2003, 2007 and 2010 an ease.
+You just have to provide the setup.exe or ISO and the installer will guide you seamlessly through the installation procedure.
+You do not have to deal with the underlying Wine at all.

+> Proper mounting of optical media images

+Some applications will check for the optical media to be in drive.
+They may check for data only, in which case it might be enough to configure the corresponding path as being a CD-ROM drive in winecfg.
+However, other applications will look for a media name and/or a serial number, in which case the image has to be mounted with these special properties.

+Some virtual drive tools do not handle these metadata, like fuse-based virtual drives (Acetoneiso for instance).
+CDEmu will handle it correctly.

+> Burning optical media

+To burn CDs or DVDs, you will need to load the sg kernel module.

-> OpenGL Modes
+> OpenGL modes

 Many games have an OpenGL mode which may perform better than their default DirectX mode.
 While the steps to enable OpenGL rendering is